Ipswich Christmas Market

 We were able to provide lots of close harmony acapella singing interspersed with anecdotes from our MD, Pete Chapman, who, it turns out, was a native of Aspall, just a few miles up the road!

-Our Master of Ceremonies, Bob Sangwell also provided some of his wide ranging funnies, including one from his native Worksop, in darkest Derbyshire.
+Our Chairman, Bob Sangwell, is an expert on the pitch pipe.
+In his other role as Master of Ceremonies, he also provided some of his wide ranging funnies, including one from his native Worksop, in darkest Derbyshire.
 Imagine his surprise when he found a lady in the audience who used to be a near neighbour from “Up North”!
 Cue natural break for “Long lost friend” embrace.

 Brian Crockett emerged from the ranks to entertain with a neo-classical piece on his guitar, followed by one of his own songs.